ldgze/task-tracker-MongoDB/README.md

       "commentID": "1",
       "content": "several Disney characters or just one", "updateAt": {
-        "$date": "2021-01-31T08:00:00Z"
+        "$date": "2021-01-31T08:00:00Z"}
     }
-}
     ]
 }]
 ```

-## Initialization files for the database containing the mockup data in CSV or Extended JSON format as well as instructions on how to initialize the database.
+## Initialization files for the database containing the mockup data in CSV or Extended JSON format.

 -   [task.json](https://github.com/ldgze/task-tracker-MongoDB/blob/main/db/task.json)

+## Instructions on how to initialize the database.

 -   Start the mongoDB localhost server